charlie0129/batt/README.md

 ### Why is it Apple Silicon only?

-Simply because you don't need this on Intel :p.
+You probably don't need this on Intel :p

 On Intel MacBooks, you can control battery charging in a much, much easier way, simply setting the `BCLM` key in Apple SMC to the limit you need, and you are all done.
 There are many tools available.
 For example, you can use [smc-command](https://github.com/hholtmann/smcFanControl/tree/master/smc-command) to set SMC keys.
+Of course, you will lose some advanced features like upper and lower limit.

 However, on Apple Silicon, the way how charging is controlled changed.
 There is no such key.
 Therefore, we have to use a much more complicated way to achieve the same goal, and handle more edge cases, hence `batt`.

+### Will there be an Intel version?

+Probably not. `batt` was made Apple-Silicon-only after some early development.
+I have tested batt on Intel during development (you can probably find some traces from the code :).
+Even though some features in batt are known to work on Intel, some are not.
+Development and testing on Intel requires additional effort, especially those feature that are not working.
+Considering the fact that Intel MacBooks are going to be obsolete in a few years and some similar tools already exist (without some advanced features), I don't think it is worth the effort.
+If you are interested in developing an Intel version, feel free to raise a PR.

 ### Why does my MacBook stop charging after I close the lid?